aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 ]
 ```

-The nginx conatiner has the product images copied to it as part of the docker build under the folder /usr/share/nginx/html/assets/, we can check by running the below command:
+The nginx container has the product images copied to it as part of the docker build under the folder /usr/share/nginx/html/assets/, we can check by running the below command:

 ```bash
 $ kubectl exec --stdin deployment/assets -n assets -- bash -c "ls /usr/share/nginx/html/assets/"